SuzanAlbedween/Data-Structure/README.md

 # data-structure

-Algorithms written in C ++, Python, C
+Algorithms and  data structure in C ++, Python, C